mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What are the assumptions required for linear regression?

 * Linear Relationship between the features and target.
 Violations of linearity or additivity are extremely serious.
 The assumptions of linearity and additivity are both implicit in a simple linear regression equation.
-When linearity is violated, we can deal with it by applying a nonlinear transformation to the dependent and/or independent variables if you can think of a transformation that seems appropriate.
+When linearity is violated, we can deal with it by applying a nonlinear transformation to the dependent and/or independent variables if you can think of a transformation that seems appropriate. you can use $log(y)$ or $y^{2}$ or $\sqrt{y}$ or $1/y$ instead of y for the outcome.
+(It never matters whether you choose natural vs. common log).
 In general a non-linear regression model should be considered.
 You can also include polynomial terms ($X$, $X^{2}$, $X^{3}$) in your model to capture the non-linear effect.

 * The number of observations must be greater than number of features